Photo: Filip Mitrovski

 Photographs by Filip Mitrovski

 When Filip Mitrovski was born in 1993, socialist Yugoslavia no longer existed.
-Nevertheless, his parents' country was present in his childhood: in kitchen table discussions with his Macedonian relatives and on the soccer field in Stuttgart, where the other migrant children spoke Serbo-Croatian as well as German.
-Many children in the neighborhood came from Bosnia and Herzegovina or Serbia; States that emerged from Yugoslavia in the XNUMXs, such as today's North Macedonia.
-The former multi-ethnic state collapsed into seven countries at the start of the Yugoslav wars; in some ethnic tensions are still visible today.
+Nevertheless, the country of his parents was present during his childhood: in the kitchen table discussions of his Macedonian relatives and on the soccer field in Stuttgart, where the other migrant children spoke Serbo-Croatian in addition to German.
+Many children from the neighbourhood come from Bosnia and Herzegovina or Serbia; States that emerged from Yugoslavia in the 1990s, like today's North Macedonia.
+The former multinational state broke up into seven countries at the beginning of the Yugoslav wars; in some ethnic tensions are still evident today.

-For his series of pictures, Filip traveled to Belgrade in 2019 - today the capital of Serbia.
+For his photo series in 2019, Filip travelled to Belgrade, today the capital of Serbia.
 Where is the architectural heritage of the former multi-ethnic state still visible?
-What lives on in these formerly representative places and what is growing there today?
-The series of images shows a lesser-known Belgrade.
-A Belgrade, far from the hustle and bustle.
-One that is covered by the dust of history and gives an idea of what this city once was: capital of Yugoslavia.
+What lives on in these formerly symbolic places and what is growing there today?
+The series of pictures shows a lesser-known Belgrade; a Belgrade far from the hustle and bustle.
+A city that is covered in the dust of history, and offering a glimpse of what it once was: the capital of Yugoslavia.

-Filip Mitrovski studies historical urban studies at the Technical University.
-For his master's thesis, Filip also worked on a series of images about the Albanian capital Tirana.
+Filip Mitrovski studies historical urbanism at the Technical University.
+For his master's thesis, Filip was also working on a series of images about the Albanian capital Tirana.

 Date